What is lower back pain?

 Symptoms of kidney pain

-Kidney pain usually presents with a series of specific symptoms that differentiate it from lower back pain:
+Kidney pain often presents with a series of specific symptoms that differentiate it from lower back pain:

-- Deep, constant pain: Kidney pain is often a deep, constant pain felt on one or both sides of the lower back, just below the ribs.
+- Deep, aching pain: Kidney pain is often a deep, aching pain felt on one or both sides of the lower back, just below the ribs.

 - Pain radiating to the abdomen or groin: Kidney pain may radiate to the abdomen or groin, especially in cases of kidney stones.

-- Urinary symptoms: The presence of urinary symptoms, such as pain when urinating, blood in the urine, cloudy or foul-smelling urine, may accompany kidney pain.
+- Urinary symptoms: The presence of urinary symptoms, such as painful urination, blood in the urine, cloudy or foul-smelling urine, may accompany kidney pain.

 - Fever and Chills: In cases of kidney infection, kidney pain may be accompanied by fever, chills, and general malaise.